fanf2/regpg/README.md

 ---------------

-Thanks to Jon Warbrick who gave me the idea for `regpg`'s key management; and David Carter, Ben Harris, and David McBride for helpful bug reports and discussions.
+Thanks to Jon Warbrick who gave me the idea for `regpg`'s key management; and David Carter, Ben Harris, Ian Lewis, and David McBride for helpful bug reports and discussions.

 ---------------------------------------------------------------------------